 Start by not eating three hours before you sleep.
 Why?

-Well research has overwhelmingly showed that this habit helps your body clean itself.
+Well, research has overwhelmingly shown that this habit helps your body clean itself.
 It improves the function of all your organs, reduces insulin resistance, cleans your arteries in your heart and in your brain to prevent dementia and arteriosclerosis.